 This is why you need to see what’s already out there and compare them with what you have in mind.

 - Look into the websites of your competitors and other industry websites as well.
-They will not only inspire you but will also give you an idea as to what you should and shouldn’t include on your website.
+They will not only inspire you but will also give you an idea as to what you should and shouldn’t include on the website.

 - Examine what trends are leading your market at the time.
 This will help you create a website that is both relevant and useful to your potential customers.